The Ultimate Tall and Creamy New York Cheesecake: Professional Secrets Revealed

 Ingredients

-• 3 40 oz full-fat cream cheese, room temp
+• 3 40 oz (5 blocks) Full-fat cream cheese, room temperature

 Instructions